 With the rapidly spreading coronavirus (COVID-19) forcing all of us to make significant changes to the ways in which we work, live, and interact with one another, it can be difficult to know which information to trust and how to keep yourself and your family safe.
-That’s why my office has put together this page—so that you can find useful information and resources about COVID-19, learn more about how to protect yourself from the virus, and follow the work that we are doing at the city, state and national level to combat the coronavirus pandemic and help people stay healthy, safe, and financially secure through this crisis.
+That’s why my office has put together this webpage—so that you can find useful information and resources about COVID-19, learn more about how to protect yourself from the virus, and follow the work that we are doing at the city, state and federal level to combat the coronavirus pandemic and help people stay healthy, safe, and financially secure through this crisis.

 As we confront this virus together, please follow the guidance of medical professionals and do not hesitate to reach out to us for help.
 My office is available via phone should you require any additional information or support.
 To reach my Manhattan office, please call: 212-367-7350.
 To reach my Brooklyn office, please call: 718-373-3198.